How to Write a Perfect Bug Report

 Steps to reproduce are vital.
 What’s the setup, and what actions did you take?

-Here’s one of these forms filled out:
+Here’s one of these forms filled out, in the Given-When-Then format:

 White Screen on Cart